wader/fq/README.md

 In most cases fq works the same way as jq but instead of reading JSON it reads binary data.
-The result is a JSON compatbile structures where each value knows from which bit ranges it comes from, can have a symbolic interprestation and know how to be presented in useful ways.
+The result is a JSON compatbile structures where each value knows from which bit ranges it comes from, can have a symbolic interpretation and know how to be presented in useful ways.

 **NOTE:** fq is early in development and many things are missing, broken or do not make sense.
 That also means there is a great opportunity to help out.